mkarpoff/shell_config/cr/cr-desc.md

 * ran `bb release` -
 * ran `bb integration` -
 * ran unit tests in IDE with code coverage plugin (new code 100%, updated code >=90%) -
 * deployed AWS stacks successfully to developer AWS account -
 * confirmed all resources created in AWS -
 * visited API gateway and ran service calls (specify which) -
 * tested the performance impact of the code change -

 #### All CRs

 * rebased against release branch before posting CR -
-* prefaced CR summary with [PackageNameX], [PackageNameY], [...] instead of [X packages] -
+* prefaced CR summary with `[ServiceName]` instead of [X packages] -
 * updated SIM task points and set next step to "Review" -